thearchitector/parceler/README.md

 I built this gem while working on the MAIS™ business managment and information system developed by [sdbase](sdbase.com).
 At the time of development, we were looking at upgrading the entire stack from EOLed versions of Ruby and Rails.
 Throughout the process, I realized that the new asset management system (`webpacker`) was overly complicated for many of our applications.
 As a result, it provided a reasonably steep learning curve to many of the burgeoning developers with which we were working.
 To mitigate those problems and to simplify the engineering learning process, I built Parceler to require very little out-of-the-box configuration while maintaining very transparent functionality.

 ## License
-This gem is released and published under the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause) by Elias Gabriel (@thearchitector).
+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.